-Various influenza vaccines will be available for the 2023-24 season (Table 1).
+Various influenza vaccines will be available for the 2024-25 season (Table 1).
 For many vaccine recipients, more than one type or brand of vaccine might be appropriate within approved indications and ACIP recommendations.
-A licensed influenza vaccine that is appropriate for the recipient's age and health status should be used.
-Specific age indications for licensed influenza vaccines are summarized (Table 1).
-Current prescribing information should be consulted for authoritative, up-to-date information.
+Current prescribing information and ACIP recommendations should be consulted for up-to-date information.
 Contraindications and precautions for the different types of influenza vaccines are summarized (Tables 2 and 3), as are dose volumes (Table 4).

 Not all influenza vaccines are likely to be uniformly available in any specific practice setting or geographic locality.
 Vaccination should not be delayed to obtain a specific product when an appropriate one is available.
-Within these guidelines and approved indications, ACIP makes no preferential recommendation for the use of any one influenza vaccine over another when more than one licensed, recommended, and age-appropriate vaccine is available, with the exception of selection of influenza vaccines for persons aged ≥65 years (see Older Adults).
+Within these guidelines and approved indications, ACIP makes no preferential recommendation for the use of any one influenza vaccine over another when more than one licensed and recommended vaccine is available, except for selection of influenza vaccines for persons aged $\geq$ 65 years (see Older Adults).